 Instead of a voice coil and cone or dome, an electrical connection is applied to a piezoelectric crystal, which, in turn, vibrates a diaphragm.
 A signal for the sound is applied to the crystal, which converts the electrical energy into mechanical.

 Ribbon tweeters use a unique design in order to produce sound.
 Instead of a traditional diaphragm, a magnetic force is applied to a thin ribbon to create the sound.
 The ribbon moves back and forth in a linear fashion.
 These often create the highest quality of sound for music.

 A thin diaphragm is suspended between two perforated metal screens.
 The screens react to an electrical signal, which makes them alternately attract and repel the suspended diaphragm, creating a vibration that makes sound waves.

 A horn tweeter is any of the above tweeters coupled with a horned structure.
 The horn is used to control the dispersion of sound and to create higher efficiency.
-These types of tweeters can also produce higher quality sounds.
+These types of tweeters can also produce higher-quality sounds.

-This type of tweeter consists of rings and a center plug that are part of a moving surface.
+This type of tweeter consists of rings and a center plug that is part of a moving surface.
 These tweeters deliver the most detail for sound, but they are not very commonly available.
 However, they do not offer the best dispersion.
 They are best suited for speakers that directly face the listener.

-These complex tweeters use a small sphere of plasma, or ion that is electrically charged to produce sound.
+These complex tweeters use a small sphere of plasma or ion that is electrically charged to produce sound.
 These are not common tweeters, but they are advantageous because they are very responsive to signal input.
 Plasma tweeters are most commonly paired with horns to produce viable output levels.

 These types of tweeters are designed to have higher power ratings.
-They produce higher volumes and are used in situations where very loud speakers are needed.
-These types of tweeters are not usually found in home stereo systems as they do not produce high quality and detailed sound.
+They produce higher volumes and are used in situations where very loudspeakers are needed.
+These types of tweeters are not usually found in home stereo systems as they do not produce high-quality and detailed sound.

 An example of a popular tweeter kit